Northern Ireland Non-Domestic Renewable Heat Incentive

 Payments

-Ofgem has agreed to continue to administer periodic support payments, including on quarterly meter reading dates up to 30 June 2026.
+Ofgem has agreed to continue to administer periodic support payments on quarterly meter reading dates up to and including Friday 31 August 2026.

 We will only begin to process payment once we have received the necessary data.